Alnwick branch line

 The Alnwick branch line is a partly closed railway line in Northumberland, northern England.
-A heritage railway currently operates a mile of the line, which originally ran from Alnmouth railway station, on the East Coast Main Line, to the town of Alnwick, a distance of 2+3/4 mi.
+A heritage railway currently operates along one mile of the line, which originally ran from Alnmouth railway station, on the East Coast Main Line, to the town of Alnwick, a distance of 2+3/4 mi.

+History

-It opened on 5 August 1850 to both freight and passenger traffic.
+The line opened on 5 August 1850, both to freight and passenger traffic.
 Passenger operations included direct Newcastle to Alnwick services, as well as regular shuttle runs between Alnmouth and Alnwick.
 As late as 1966, some of the Alnmouth to Alnwick shuttles were still operated by steam locomotives.

 Operation

 All Newcastle-Alnwick services and some local trains were taken over by diesel multiple unit trains from 21 April 1958, with schedules cut by up to 15 minutes.

 Closure

 The passenger service was withdrawn in January 1968 and the line closed completely in October 1968, on cost grounds.
 The old railway embankment west of where the line crossed the A1 road now forms the rear boundary of some of the gardens on the Royal Oak Gardens residential development.